mitranim/oas/readme.md

 Features:

+  * Generates JSON schema definitions from Go types and structures.
-  * Struct definitions for OpenAPI 3.1.
+  * Provides struct types describing OpenAPI 3.1.
-  * Uses reflection to make OAS schemas from your types.
+  * Uses reflection to make OAS schemas from your types and structures.
-    * No more maintaining separate definitions by hand.
+    * No more maintaining type definitions by hand in separate files.
     * The source of truth is **your Go types**.
 Not some external YAML.
     * Examines _actual_ encoding behavior of your types, at runtime, to determine formats and nullability.
     * Supports references and cyclic types.